Risk of Counterfeit and Laced Drugs

 Ecstasy may contain:

-- PMMA or PMA: an illegal psychoactive chemical that can cause eath in high doses.
+- PMMA or PMA: an illegal psychoactive chemical that can cause death at high doses.

-- Amphetamines: stimulants that produce effects that resemble those of ecstasy.
+- Amphetamines: stimulants that produce effects which resemble those of ecstasy.

 - Synthetic cathinones (including methylone and butylone): drugs that possess amphetamine-like properties.